Policies and Procedures

 *It is nursery policy that staff members are not left in sole charge of any child/children at the nursery.

-*Two staff must be present in the bathroom at all times.
+*Two staff must always be present in the bathroom.

 *Students must not be left unsupervised.